-Known to every Budapest resident young and old, Gerbeaud is a legendary café and pastry shop in Budapest's downtown.
-Swiss patissier, Emil Gerbeaud, took over the business in 1884 and turned it into the leading confectionery of the city with a line of inventive sweets.
-They included the konyakmeggy, a brandied sour cherry enclosed by a chocolate shell, and the “macskanyelv”, a milk chocolate shaped like a cat’s tongue (both of them are still produced).
-Café Gerbeaud also makes a dizzying array of classic Hungarian (or Austro-Hungarian) pastries, such as Dobos and Esterházy torte, krémes, and the namesake Gerbeaud cake.
-They are some of the tastiest you will find in Budapest (if you order them to go, all cakes are half-priced).
+Known to every local resident, Gerbeaud is an iconic café and pastry shop in Budapest's downtown.
+It was Swiss patissier Emil Gerbeaud, who in 1884 transformed the space into a confectionery famed for its inventive sweets like the konyakmeggy, a brandied sour cherry enclosed by a chocolate shell, and “macskanyelv,” a milk chocolate shaped like a cat’s tongue (both of them are still produced).
+Gerbeaud also makes some of the best traditional Hungarian (or Austro-Hungarian) pastries such as Dobos, Esterházy torte, krémes, and the namesake Gerbeaud cake.
+If you order them to go, all cakes are half-priced.

 Gerbeaud is located inside a gleaming white, lavishly-decorated Renaissance Revival building with crystal chandeliers, marble-topped tables, and cherrywood paneling (Onyx, a two Michelin-starred fine dining restaurant, is next door and run by the same owners).
 Although mainly a tourist attraction today, for much of the 20th century Gerbeaud was a favorite haunt of elderly middle-class ladies.
 But don't go searching for locals here now—they've been priced out of both Gerbeaud and the neighborhood (a cappuccino costs €5).

 If it's your first time in Budapest, however, I recommend that you stop by for the delicious pastries and a glimpse of the city's now-vanished, turn-of-the-century coffee house culture.